-The single incident in 2016 comes after Danish military jets were activated 98 times to respond to Russian airspace incursions in 2014 and 2015, Berlingske reported
+The single incident in 2016 comes after Danish military jets were activated 98 times to respond to Russian airspace incursions in 2014 and 2015, Berlingske reported on Thursday.

 A Nato representative confirmed to the newspaper that Russian air activity has tailored off elsewhere as well.